GPS Healthcare198 Tanworth LaneShirleySolihullWest Midlands, B90 4DDTel: 01217962777

 An application for access to health records held by this practice must be made in writing.
 We must have sufficient information to enable us to identify the patient and locate the records.
 An application form should be attached to this information leaflet or you can request one from the receptionist.

-5. WHERE SHOULD APPLICATIONS BE SENT AND HOW MUCH DOES IT COST?
+5. WHERE SHOULD APPLICATIONS BE SENT?

 Completed applications should be sent to: GPS Healthcare, 198 Tanworth Lane, Shirley, Solihull, B90 4DD